 Do your research!
 You could be sitting on a valuable piece.
-Look for manufacturer’s markings on the piece and do a little internet surfing.
-Other clues for upholstered pieces, if original, could be seating construction, leg style, fabric used.
+Look for manufacturer’s markings and do a little internet surfing.
+Other clues for upholstered furniture, if original, could be seating construction, leg style, fabric used.
 If you think the piece is potentially valuable, have it professionally appraised before altering by reupholstering or refinishing.

-Ask yourself, if I had to throw away this piece tomorrow, would I be ok with that?
-You may have a lot of memories of the piece or more so the person that owned it.
+Ask yourself, if I had to throw away this chair tomorrow, would I be ok with that?
+You may have a lot of memories with that chair, or moreso, the person that owned it.
 Perhaps the furniture just needs a little facelift to fit your style.

 Do you even like the piece?

 Sometimes we get stuck with “things” we don’t want that we never get rid of in fear.
 Fear that the person who gave it to you might ask one day where it is.
 Maybe the person who gave it to you is no longer here and it’s more of a guilt thing.
 Maybe it’s the one last thing your husband still owns and you just tolerate it.
 Regardless, if you don’t like something, let it go.
 We can not hold on to objects simply out of fear or guilt.
 However, if you must keep the piece make it something you LOVE with new fabrics.

 Make it FUN!